Henry Cole (inventor): Honours and legacy

 Cole was instrumental in the development of the National Art Training School (renamed the Royal College of Art in 1896) and played a part in the establishment of many other South Kensington institutions, such as the Royal College of Music and Imperial College London.
 In fact, the Imperial College Mathematics Department was formerly based in the Henry Cole Wing on Exhibition Road, before the premises were donated to the Victoria & Albert Museum.

-Cole was awarded the CB for his work on the Great Exhibition and was knighted by Queen Victoria in 1875.
+Cole was appointed a CB for his work on the Great Exhibition and was knighted by Queen Victoria in 1875.
 Often referred to in the press as "Old King" Cole, he was known to have the closest personal backing of the Queen and especially of the Prince Consort, who when he needed a facilitator for one of his pet projects, was heard to remark: "We must have steam, get Cole".

+Cole died in 1882 and is buried in a modest grave in Brompton Cemetery.

 An English heritage blue plaque commemorates where Cole lived and worked at 33 Thurloe Square, South Kensington, London, opposite the Victoria and Albert Museum.

 In 2001, one of Cole's first Christmas cards, which was sent to his grandmother in 1843, sold at auction for £22,500.